apache/cocoon/README.txt

 blocks as projects.

 Note that you need to declare the M2_REPO classpath variable in your workspace, it should point to your local m2 repository.
-At the moment there are still compilation problems because of htmlunit, but this should be enough to get you going already.

 You can also get eclipse to download the sources of the dependent libraries and attach them to the jars in eclipse :

 $ mvn -Declipse.downloadSources=true eclipse:eclipse

 For further information about the maven eclipse plugin visit